GSA/digitalgov.gov/content/posts/2013-05-02-why-government-websites-need-seo.md

 url: /2013/05/02/why-government-websites-need-seo/
 date: 2013-05-02 9:00:40 -0400
 title: Why Government Websites Need SEO
-summary: 'As the SEO Specialist for Brighton College, I have come across many frustrating, un-optimized, information-rich government websites which are difficult to find on the Internet.&nbsp;Although government websites may have an advantage over commercial websites pertaining to search engine optimization (SEO), without an intentional SEO strategy Internet'
+summary: 'As the SEO Specialist for Brighton College, I have come across many frustrating, un-optimized, information-rich government websites which are difficult to find on the Internet.
+Although government websites may have an advantage over commercial websites pertaining to search engine optimization (SEO), without an intentional SEO strategy Internet'
 authors:
   - stephanie-stover
 categories: